 PwC response

 A parent deconsolidates a subsidiary as of the date the parent no longer has control of the subsidiary.
 Examples of events that result in deconsolidation of a subsidiary include when a subsidiary becomes subject to the control of a government, court, administrator, or regulator.
-Normally, once a subsidiary files for bankruptcy protection, a parent no longer has control over the subsidiary (as the bankruptcy court must approve all significant actions), and the subsidiary should be deconsolidated on that date.
-See
+Normally, once a subsidiary files for bankruptcy protection, a parent no longer has control over the subsidiary (as the Court must approve all significant actions), and the subsidiary should be deconsolidated on that date.
+See BCG 1.1 for discussion on the definition of control.

 Question BLG 3-9